 i'm known most for my videos, which have been covered by the new york times, ARTnews, gawker, the new yorker, rolling stone, the fader, NPR, the guardian, know your meme, & the atlantic. they've been shown at numerous galleries and conferences including the new museum triennial, rowing gallery in london, and the oslo poesifilm festival.

-i've also published six collections of writing, and i've performed at over 300 live events in ten countries and all 50 united states. i'm the founder of boost house, a poetry publisher. i'm also a 9-year vegan and a lover of the sky.
+i've also published six collections of writing, and i've performed at over 300 live events in ten countries and all 50 united states. i'm the founder of boost house, a poetry publisher, and i'm a 9-year vegan and a lover of the sky.

 i try to be responsive on social media and email (although sometimes i get behind)—get in touch here if you like!

-i was born in 1987 and grew up in rural michigan, my dad is a farmer and my mom is a nurse. i played sports as a child and then played in deathmetal bands as a teen. when i went to college in 2006, my music projects mostly stopped and i shifted energy to poetry. i started reading and writing every day, published in small lit mags, and graduated with an english degree from central michigan university in 2010. during college i also went vegan and started using social media for activism; i wrote and made videos for a vegan activist blog. then i enrolled in the poetry mfa program at columbia college chicago. i didn't like the program and i dropped out halfway through, but while in the program i self-published my first two poetry collections—they were short and free online, with print versions available too. i also started making videos.
+i was born in 1987 and grew up in rural michigan. my dad is a farmer and my mom is a nurse. i played sports as a child, then played in death metal bands as a teen. when i went to college in 2006, my music projects mostly stopped and i shifted energy to poetry. i wrote every day, published in small lit mags, and graduated with an english degree from central michigan university in 2010. during college i also went vegan and started using social media for activism; i wrote and made videos for a vegan blog. then i started the poetry mfa program at columbia college chicago. i didn't like the program and i dropped out halfway through, but while in the program i started making youtube videos. i also self-published two poetry collections—they were short and free online, with print copies also available.

-when i dropped out of my mfa in late 2011, i had already built a small community around my work online. i decided to spend all of 2012 couchsurfing, taking cheap buses to stay with friends, and doing my creative work full-time. i lived frugally, sold t-shirts with the name of my blog on them, and a few months into the year i released my first full-length poetry book. the community building i did while traveling and blogging in 2012 has been cited as a main factor in the growth of the "alt lit" writing community. i did DIY readings in most major u.s. cities, often broadcasting them for internet viewers, too. in total i streamed over 100 hours of video in 2012, building community especially with my show illuminati power hour (r.i.p).
+when i dropped out of my mfa in late 2011, i had already built a small audience for work online. i decided to spend all of 2012 couchsurfing, taking cheap buses to stay with friends, doing my creative work full-time. i lived frugally, sold t-shirts with the name of my blog on them, and a few months into the year i released my first full-length poetry book. the community building i did while traveling and blogging in 2012 has been cited as a major factor in the growth of the "alt lit" writing community. i did DIY readings in most major u.s. cities, often broadcasting them for internet viewers, too. in total i streamed over 100 hours of video in 2012, building community especially with my show illuminati power hour (r.i.p).

-in early 2013 i went back to chicago, released a few videos and a book of poetry and selfies, and i experimented with a vegan blog called vegan frickwad (r.i.p). then i couchsurfed more in the fall, ending up in maine, where i started boost house by early 2014. boost house is a small poetry press, which we started out of a vegan co-op house of the same name. boost house publications include poetry anthologies MACRO and the yolo pages, as well as debut poetry collections by joshua jennifer espinoza and raul alvarez. i spent spring of 2014 touring, summer of 2014 making a series of new videos, and in late 2014 i launched a podcast called read poetry and eventually die (r.i.p), in which i shared other poets' work.
+in early 2013 i moved back to chicago, released a few videos and a book of poetry and selfies, and i experimented with a vegan blog called vegan frickwad (r.i.p). then i couchsurfed more in the fall, ending up in maine, where i started boost house by early 2014. boost house is a small poetry press, which i started out of a vegan co-op house of the same name. boost house publications include poetry anthologies MACRO and the yolo pages, as well as collections by individual poets. i spent spring of 2014 touring, summer of 2014 making a series of new videos, and in late 2014 i launched a podcast called read poetry and eventually die (r.i.p), in which i shared other poets' work.

-in early 2015, boost house moved to tucson, arizona, and i released a book of stories. my videos were included in the new museum triennial in new york, and in june i released a book of "selected & new poetry." i started touring every month and ended up doing 122 live events in 2015, finishing my goal of performing in all 50 states in december. i ended the year with a burst of new videos, building support for them via my patreon page. then for 2016 i started a new podcast, plant liker. i toured internationally to norway, sweden, denmark, germany, england, and australia. along with videos on my main channel, i made videos on a second youtube channel and on snapchat (username: steveroggenbuck). my work was also shown in an exhibition with andy holden at rowing gallery in london.
+in early 2015, boost house moved to tucson, arizona, and i released a book of stories. my videos were included in the new museum triennial in new york, and in june i released a book of "selected & new poetry." i started touring every month and ended up doing 122 live events in 2015, finishing my goal of performing in all 50 states in december. i ended the year with a burst of new videos. then to start off 2016 i launched a new podcast, plant liker. i also toured internationally to norway, sweden, denmark, germany, england, and australia. along with videos on my main channel, i made videos on a second youtube channel and on snapchat (username: steveroggenbuck). i also did a collaborative exhibition with andy holden at rowing gallery in london.

-for 2017 i've started making more videos with a green-screen background, including a series about cloud identification. i've also been curating a series of posts for the art institute of chicago's social media (#GoInternetPoems), and a collection of internet-based poetry for the centre d'art contemporain in geneva, switzerland. along with these projects, ongoing podcast episodes, and occasional tour dates, i'm working on a new book of poems that should be released later this year. i also just moved to syracuse, new york.
+for 2017 i've started making more videos with a green-screen background, including a series about cloud identification. i also curated a series of posts for the art institute of chicago's social media (#GoInternetPoems), and a collection of internet-based poetry for the centre d'art contemporain in geneva, switzerland. along with these projects, i'm working on my podcast, some tour dates, and a new book of poems that should be released later this year. i also just moved to syracuse, new york.

 using this website